pingcap/docs/tools/binlog/upgrade.md

 ## Upgrade process

+> **Note:**
+>
-- If importing the full data is acceptable, you can abandon the old version and deploy TiDB-Binlog following this document.
+> If importing the full data is acceptable, you can abandon the old version and deploy TiDB-Binlog following [TiDB-Binlog Cluster Deployment](/tools/binlog/deploy.md)

-- If you want to resume synchronization from the original checkpoint, perform the following steps to upgrade TiDB-Binlog:
+If you want to resume synchronization from the original checkpoint, perform the following steps to upgrade TiDB-Binlog:
     1. Deploy the new version of Pump.
     2. Stop the TiDB cluster service.
     3. Upgrade TiDB and the configuration, and write the binlog data to the new Pump cluster.